A moderate looking cat with no extremes, the loving Tiffany enjoys your company and will prefer that over being left alone. Also known as Chantilly.

-The Chantilly is a medium-sized cat.
-She is a moderate looking cat with no extremes.
+The Chantilly is a medium-size, moderate looking cat with no extremes.
 The head is a broad, modified wedge with high cheekbones.
 The ears are spaced well apart and are medium sized, with long fur coming out from the inside.

-The Chantilly should have her nutrition controlled to be certain she does not get too heavy or out of condition.
+The Chantilly should have their nutrition controlled to be certain that they are not too heavy or out of condition.
 The semi-longhair coat can easily conceal the beginnings of a pot belly.

 The Chantilly should be provided with running and playing room.
-Interactive exercise should also be made part of her daily routine.
+Interactive exercise should made part of the daily routine.
 These cats are very oriented toward people and enjoy playing with them.

-Although the Chantilly has little or no undercoat, she should still be groomed daily to keep the loose fur out of her coat.
+Although the Chantilly has little or no undercoat, they should still be groomed daily to keep the loose fur out of the coat.
 Even this kind of fur can quickly knot and tangle if neglected.

-The lovely Chantilly is often thought of as a semi-longhaired Burmese, although she is not.
+The lovely Chantilly is often thought of as a semi-longhaired Burmese, although they are not Burmese.
 The breed was started with a pair of chocolate-coloured cats of unknown origin.
 Today, outcrossing to several other breeds is permitted, but outcrossing to the Burmese is strictly prohibited.

-The first litter of Chantilly cats was born in 1969 in New York.
-The breed was so that additional breeding programs of Chantilly cats were soon started in Florida and in Canada.
+The first litter of Chantilly cats were born in 1969 in New York.
+The breed was so popular that additional breeding programmes of Chantilly cats were soon started in Florida and in Canada.